Things to Know About Onboarding Clients

 - INCLUDE THE APPROPRIATE ELEMENTS IN YOUR WEBSITE

-“If you use a website or blog to promote yourself and your work, you need to ensure that you have legal protections.
+“If you use a website or blog to promote yourself and your work, you must ensure that you have legal protections.
 This is often the first place potential clients will stop, so you want to give them a solid first impression and show them that you are a professional on the up-and-up regarding the legal side.”

 Eligibility To Access Freelanceu.com Programs And Services